julia-users-berlin/julia-users-berlin.github.io/index.md

 @def title = "Julia Berlin Users"
----

 ## Upcoming events

-**Meetup 14th of March**.
-We will meet at the [Weierstrass Institute](https://goo.gl/maps/v8o2CuL4NPgbWKBj9) for an informal session.
+**Meetup 11th of April**.
+We will meet at the [Weierstrass Institute](https://goo.gl/maps/v8o2CuL4NPgbWKBj9) for another informal session.
 We will have some show and tell, and discussions around the Julia programming language.
 The meeting will start at **18:30**